yanyanhuang/yanyanhuang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a third year graduate student at Zhejiang University.
-I obtained my B.Eng degree in Harbin Institute of Technology.
+I'm a first year PhD student at [The University of Hong Kong](https://www.hku.hk/) and I'm a [Kaggle Competition Master](https://www.kaggle.com/rock139).
+I obtained my MPhil degree in [Zhejiang University](https://www.zju.edu.cn/) in 2023 and the B.Eng degree in [Harbin Institute of Technology](https://www.hit.edu.cn/) in 2020.

 My research lies at the intersection of artificial intelligence and healthcare.
 I am dedicated to designing advanced machine learning algorithms for medical image analysis and network neuroscience.